RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

  ![Creating a new set of credentials](https://github.com/mglantz/ansible-roadshow/blob/master/content/credentials-create.png?raw=true)

-When you have saved your credentials, please note that the SSH Private key now reads "ENCRYPED".
+When you have saved your credentials, please note that the SSH Private key now reads "ENCRYPTED".
 This is because the key is now encrypted within Tower.
 It is not possible to get back the cleartext key, ergo, it's now safer to share this access with other people.
 Even the user (root) used, can also be obscured, only learning the name and description of the credentials visible.

 Next thing that we'll do is to create a project.
 A Project is a logical collection of Ansible playbooks, represented in Tower.
 You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your Tower server, or by placing your playbooks into a source code management (SCM) system supported by Tower, including Git, Subversion, and Mercurial.